pivotal/docs-tap/scc/delivery-with-flux.hbs.md

        --from-file=value.yaml=<path-to-run-cluster-kubeconfig>
    ```

+   > **Note** The kubeconfig must be self-contained and not rely on binaries, or environment and credential files from the kustomize-controller pod.
+Kubeconfigs that specify a command to provide client credentials such as `gke-gcloud-auth-plugin` won’t work without a custom per-provider installation of kustomize-controller.

 2. Configure your Build cluster to clone the GitOps repository.
 On the Build cluster, create the following Flux CD `GitRepository`:

    ```yaml